YetAnotherNerd/whatlastgenre/README.md

 Improves genre metadata of audio files based on tags from various music sites.

 * Supported audio files: flac, ogg, mp3, m4a
 * Supported music sites: WhatCD, LastFM, MusicBrainz, Discogs, EchoNest, Idiomag
 * Feature Overview
 	* Gets genre tags for artists and albums from music sites and finds the most eligible ones by merging, splitting, filtering and scoring them.
+		* Heavy filtering of crappy tags to not need a whitelist.
 		* Merges similar tags in different writings to ensure consistent names, eg. DnB, D&B, Drum and Bass -> Drum & Bass;
 		Alt., Altern, Alterneitif -> Alternative
 		* Splits tags in various applicable ways, eg.
 		Jazz/Funk&Rock -> Jazz, Funk, Rock;
 		Alternative Rock -> Alternative, Rock
-		* Filters by personal preferences and preset or custom filters
+		* Filters by personal preferences with preset and custom filters
 		* Scores tags while taking personal preferences into account
 	* Caches all data received from music sites to make reruns super fast
 	* Makes use of MusicBrainz IDs when possible